Haiti Elections Archives 2005 Politics and Government

 His campaign manager, Robert Allyn, worked on the campaigns for George W. Bush, and Mexico’s president Vincente Fox, in the Bahamas and in Indonesia.

 On Sep.
-27, U.S. Secretary of State Condoleeza Rice, 6-hour visit to Haiti, publicly and pointedly called on Haiti’s interim government to hold “inclusive†elections.
+27, U.S. Secretary of State Condoleeza Rice, 6-hour visit to Haiti, publicly and pointedly called on Haiti’s interim government to hold “inclusive” elections.

-Rice pressed de facto Prime Minister Gérard Latortue for Siméus to be readmitted to the race.
 On Oct.
-11, the Supreme Court ruled in Siméus’ favor, ordering the CEP to put the Texan back on the ballot.
+11, the Supreme Court ruled in Sim�us’ favor, ordering the CEP to put the Texan back on the ballot.

 Dumarsais Simeus lost the election and has seemingly thrown his support towards the winner of the election, President-designate Rene Preval.